grubymisiek/home-assistant.io/source/_components/satel_integra.markdown

 A list of all zone and output IDs can be acquired by running DloadX program and connecting to your alarm.

 For more information on the available zone visualisation types, take a look at the [Binary Sensor](/components/binary_sensor.alarmdecoder/) documentation.
-Note: If no zones or outputs are specified, Home Assistant will not load any binary_sensor components."
+Note: If no zones or outputs are specified, Home Assistant will not load any binary_sensor components.

 ## {% linkable_title Configuration %}